-Hubby was craving for 鱼头炉 (“Yu Tou Lu” popular local Chinese soup dish, fish head pot), but we weren’t out to our favorite stalls for this.
-He was not feeling too well to go out for dinner after work.
+Everyone was craving for 鱼头炉 (“Yu Tou Lu” popular local Chinese soup dish, fish head pot), but we weren’t out to our favorite stalls for this, wasn’t feeling too well to go out for dinner after work.

-Not to disappoint him, I was happy to cook it at home.
+Not to feel disappointed, I was happy to cook it at home.
 Taste was 80% alike outside stalls, as my soup wasn’t as ‘sweet’ as those since no msg added, but homemade pot had the most abundance of ingredients.
 That’s we called homemade…

 Cooking fish may be tricky, as it has a naturally subtle flavor and extremely delicate texture that requires extra attention in a very little cooking time.
 This comes handy for people who are busy and can’t afford to cook for hours on end.
 But that doesn’t mean a delicious meal can’t be prepared in such a short cooking period.
 So aside from baking, frying and steaming fish with your favorite herbs like basil and fennel, an ingenious way to liven up your meals is to incorporate wine into your cooking process.